Lilimorrow/canada-geo-services-research/use-case2/README.md

 # use case:
-- Variopus hgeat waves, droughts, and wildfires
+- Various heat waves, droughts, and wildfires
 - location: Alberta